 McMahon Goldrick Solicitors successfully acted on behalf of a 7-year-old girl in her medical negligence claim against the HSE for her erbs palsy birth injury.

 The Plaintiff was born at term, weighing 8.2 pounds.
 She required vacuum extraction for failure to progress and delivery was complicated by shoulder dystocia.
-She had low Apgars scores and required intubation and ventilation and was treated with hypothermia for the first four days.
+Furthermore, she had low Apgars scores and required intubation and ventilation and was treated with hypothermia for the first four days.
 She had a degree of hypoxic ischaemic encephalopathy, including neonatal seizures.

 The Plaintiff was later diagnosed with a severe brachial plexus injury of her left upper limb, classified as Narakas Grade III.
 Treatment for this injury required a number of surgical procedures, which significantly improved the movement and function of her affected limb, however, she still had a significant limitation of dexterity strength and movement on that side.